Silicon Gorge: Gloucester

 Gloucester is home to a number of cyber/digital companies including some key UK data centres and hosting companies.
 Lots of these companies started in the early years of the Internet such as Star Internet, now Claranet and Fasthosts, now IONOS - two long standing employers in the area.
 Supporting Gloucester and the south-west infrastructure is a data centre that sits on the figure-of-eight fibre connectivity route that runs around the UK, Indectron Data Centre where many carriers have points-of-presence (POP).
-This includes Tier 1 network, which puts Gloucester along side Manchester and London on the connectivity rankings.
+This includes Tier 1 network, which puts Gloucester alongside Manchester and London on the connectivity rankings.

 The area is fast becoming known for cyber security with the Government Communication Headquarters (GCHQ) locally in Cheltenham (since 1950).
 New cyber accelerators such as CyNam have been growing, with a new £1 billion cyber park called Golden Valley pushing growth even further of the sector within the region.